LPSlv/openpi/README.md

   <br><sub>Task progress across 17 out-of-distribution conditions.
 Dashed line is the in-distribution baseline (80 %).</sub>
 </p>

 **Adaptation was non-trivial.** Zero-shot deployment of the base checkpoint produced no usable behaviour on the UR5e, despite UR5e data being part of the π₀.₅ pre-training mix.
-Reaching a working policy required 87 training runs across the model variant, fine-tuning method, dataset size, training steps, batch size, learning rate, warm-up, normalisation source, action transform, and inference horizon.
+Reaching a working policy required 87 training trials across the model variant, fine-tuning method, dataset size, training steps, batch size, learning rate, warm-up, normalisation source, action transform, and inference horizon.
 The on-robot working window was also narrow in training time: task progress peaked around step 150, and by step 210 the OOD score had already collapsed while the training loss kept falling.
 The bridge executes *K* = 6 of the *H* = 15 actions π₀.₅ predicts per call; both *K* = 3 and *K* = 15 collapsed to 25 % task progress.

 **The gripper was the dominant failure mode.** The grasp action fired correctly on the training images but not on the live camera feed: the gripper overfits visually well before the rest of the motion converges.
 Standard mitigations (oversampling gripper transitions, weighting the gripper loss, freezing the visual backbone, stronger image augmentation, threshold gating at inference) did not recover a reliably closing gripper on the robot.